 How did past cultures discover this plant-combination and others?
 It may have involved not only trial and error but keeping a track-record of the attempts and, of course, transmitting the knowledge through generations.
 The Machiguenga people also use P. viridis as a source of eyedrops, which bypass the digestive tract.
 In low concentrations, DMT and associated natural products don’t induce hallucinations but help alleviate migraines.
 Many governments have made DMT illegal, in a situation parallel to other drugs where a compound is purified and stripped not only of its auxiliary natural products but of its cultural context.

 Drug synchronicity involving MOIs is not unique.
-Recently, I came across a blog by Federico Germani, who is sensitive to both coffee and chocolate.
+Recently, I came across a blog by Federico Germani (sorry the site has been taken down), who is sensitive to both coffee and chocolate.
 As he explains, due to genetic variance of a cytochrome enzyme, not everyone is equally efficient at breaking down theobromine, a companion-molecule of caffeine in coffee.
 Both theobromine and caffeine are MOIs, albeit weak ones, which could explain why he gets unusually euphoric after ingesting chocolate on an empty stomach.
 Chocolate contains phenylethylamine, which in the presence of MOAs normally gets broken down quickly.
 But if theobromine, which is also present in chocolate, persists due to his variant cytochrome enzyme, it interferes with phenylethylamine’s breakdown.
 And when the latter lingers, it boosts production of dopamine in his brain.